grpc/test-infra/containers/runtime/xds/README.md

 The xDS server first creates a piece of resource snapshot from the configuration files.
 Note that the configuration files here only contains placeholders for the address and port for backend services.
-After validation of the configuration files supplied, a gRPC server for endpoint update is started.
-The endpoint update server listens on test backends' the podIP and test port.
-On receiving the backend servers' podIP and test port, the resource of the xDS server will be updated accordingly.
+After validation of the configuration files supplied, a gRPC server for test update is started.
+The test update server communicate with the Driver's ready conteiner, it listens for test backends' podIP, test port and if the test is a proxied test.

-Another piece of information communicated from the Driver's ready container is the type of the test.
-For "proxied" test, the xds server will remove all api_listneners and only serves the socket listener for validation purpose.
+For "proxied" test, the xds server will remove all api_listneners and only serves the socket listener to the Envoy.
+This is a work around to ensure that the resources as a whole pass the validation of Envoy.

+Based on if the current test is a proxied test, the xDS server will construct the corresponding target string and return to Driver's ready container, the Driver's ready container will then keep the information for Driver's run container to use.
+This target string is used to overrite the test target that the driver sends to client for conducting the tests.

+The test update server will be closed after the communication.

 After filling in the actual backend services, the xDS server starts listening on request and server the configuration created through above steps.